harshitgahlaut/Vrinda_Store_Data_Analysis_Project_Excel/README.md

 - Dashboard creation

 ## Business Questions Explored
+This project wasn't just about crunching numbers; it was about unraveling insights that could drive growth. 📈 I delved into a plethora of business questions:

-1. Comparative Sales and Orders Analysis: Explore the relationship between sales and orders using a single chart.
+📈 **Comparative Sales and Orders Analysis:** Visualizing the fascinating connection between sales and orders in a single chart.

-2. Highest Sales Month: Identify the month with the highest sales and orders.
+📆 **Highest Sales Month:** Uncovering the powerhouse month with the highest sales and orders – a pivotal discovery for strategic planning.

-3. Gender-Based Analysis: Determine whether men or women made more purchases in 2022.
+🚻 **Gender-Based Analysis:** Delving into purchasing patterns to reveal whether men or women were the bigger shoppers in 2022.

-4. Order Status Breakdown: Analyze the distribution of different order statuses in 2022.
+📊 **Order Status Breakdown:** An in-depth analysis showcasing the distribution of different order statuses throughout the year.

-5. Top Sales Contributing States: List the top 10 states contributing the most to sales.
+🏢 **Top Sales Contributing States:** Highlighting the top 10 states that played a significant role in driving sales growth.

-6. Age and Gender Relation: Investigate the connection between age, gender, and the number of orders.
+👥 **Age and Gender Relation:** Unraveling the intriguing relationship between age, gender, and the number of orders – unlocking hidden trends.

-7. Channel Contribution to Sales: Assess the impact of different channels on overall sales.
+🌐 **Channel Contribution to Sales:** Assessing the impact of diverse sales channels on the overall revenue – crucial for channel optimization.

-8. Highest Selling Category: Identify the category with the highest sales.
+🏆 **Highest Selling Category:** Identifying the winning category that emerged as the champion in terms of sales.

 ## Data Sourcing
 The dataset was provided by [Rishabh Mishra](https://www.youtube.com/@RishabhMishraOfficial) .
 I am greatful for his guidance throughout this project.